 Caution: When building on LC systems, please don't compile on login nodes.
-You will incur the wrath of others and you really don't want that, do you?

 Tip: Most make targets can be run in parallel by supplying the '-j' flag along with the number of threads to use.
-For example:

-\$ make -j 8

-runs make using 8 threads.
+E.g. \$ make -j8 runs make using 8 threads.

-The Python helper script accepts other arguments that allow you to specify explicitly the build and install paths and build type.
-Following CMake conventions, we support three build types: Release, RelWithDebInfo, and Debug (default).
-To see the script options, run the script without any arguments:
+The python helper script accepts other arguments that allow you to specify explicitly the build and install paths and build type.
+Following CMake conventions, we support three build types: 'Release', 'RelWithDebInfo', and 'Debug'.
+To see the script options, run the script without any arguments; i.e.,: